 The festival will also feature a Filmmakers Forum with a panel of professionals in the industry and two keynote speakers, one for Film and one for Animation.
 The event is all free and open to the public.

 Whether you have years of experience in the film industry or just a passing interest in film or animation, we invite you to join us for an afternoon dedicated to our filmmaker’s community.

-A $200 1st prize is awarded to the winners in each of these eight categories: Animation, Documentary, Drama, Comedy, Experimental, Horror, Music Video, and Best High School Student film.
-(Best High School Student Film prize is awarded to the highest scoring film submitted by a currently enrolled high school student age 18 or under.
+A $200 1st prize is given to the winners in each of these seven categories: Animation, Documentary, Drama, Comedy, Experimental, Horror, and Music Video.

 Finalists in each category will have their video(s)/film(s) screened for the duration of the Festival.